 OSU Individual Study undergraduate courses provide a self-paced, independent, and online format for students with full-time work, family, or military responsibilities.
-Students in-state, out of state or out of country can choose either a twelve-month or semester-long format.
-The yearlong courses have open start dates so students may begin a course anytime they wish.
-Courses are delivered through the OSU learning management system, Brightspace; however, students who do not have Internet access can participate in courses using print-based materials.
+Individual Study students may be in-state, out of state or out of country students.
+OSU students can choose either a twelve-month or semester-long format.
+All other students enroll in the yearlong courses which have open start dates so students may begin a course anytime they wish.
+Courses are delivered through the OSU learning management system, Canvas; however, students who do not have Internet access can participate in courses using print-based materials.